 Winners and losers of the Powerball lottery

-Past winners of the Powerball have provided us with both great success stories as well as some more disastrous tales.
-Eighty-four year-old Gloria MacKenzie is a great example of the former.
-She purchased a "quick pick" random ticket which resulted in her winning a mammoth $590 million, which is the largest Powerball jackpot in history.
-An instance of where someone used their winnings wisely was reported by the Oregon Post, who said of how one winner increased their wealth, turning $18 million winnings into $33 million in ten years through property investment.
+Past winners of the Powerball have provided us with great news of success.
+Eighty-four-year-old Gloria MacKenzie is a great example.
+In 2013, she purchased a "quick pick" random ticket which resulted in her winning a mammoth $590 million, which is one of the largest Powerball jackpots in history.

 Powerball Game History